Cloud-PG/prometheus-hpa/README.md

   kubectl apply -f manifests_no_configs/couchdb_and_exporter.yaml
   ```

 Then, let's deploy the Prometheus Server.
-First of all we need to create the ConfigMap contaning its configuration.
+First of all we need to create the ConfigMap containing its configuration.
 In the Prometheus Server section you can see how to write a proper configuration file.

 ```
-# scraping rules to be fed to Prometheus
+# rules to be fed to Prometheus in order to make it look for the desired exporters
 global:
   scrape_interval: 10s
   evaluation_interval: 10s

 scrape_configs:

-  - job_name: 'httpgo-pod'                    # httpgo pod
+  - job_name: 'httpgo-pod'                    # look for an exporter inside "httpgo" pod (httpgo)
     kubernetes_sd_configs:
     - role: pod
     relabel_configs:
     - source_labels: [__meta_kubernetes_pod_label_app]
       action: keep
       regex: httpgo

-  - job_name: 'couchdb_and_exporter-pod'      # httpd pod
+  - job_name: 'apache_and_exporter-pod'       # look for an exporter inside "frontend" pod (httpd)
     kubernetes_sd_configs:
     - role: pod
     relabel_configs:
     - source_labels: [__meta_kubernetes_pod_label_app]
       action: keep
-      regex: db-frontend
+      regex: frontend

-  - job_name: 'apache_and_exporter-pod'       # couchDB pod
+  - job_name: 'couchdb_and_exporter-pod'      # look for an exporter inside "db-frontend" pod (couchDB)
     kubernetes_sd_configs:
     - role: pod
     relabel_configs:
     - source_labels: [__meta_kubernetes_pod_label_app]
       action: keep
-      regex: frontend
+      regex: db-frontend
 ```
 ```
 kubectl create namespace monitoring